Search resumes for man missing after West Coast jet boat crash

-The search for a man missing after a jetboat overturned on a West Coast river has resumed this morning.
+The search for a man missing after a jet boat overturned on a West Coast river has resumed this morning.

-Four jet boats with Surf Rescue personnel on board and four ground crews are searching the area between the Taramakau bridge and Kumara-Inchbonnie Rd.
+Four jet boats with Surf Rescue personnel on board and four ground crews started searching the area between the Taramakau bridge and Kumara-Inchbonnie Rd about 9.30am.

 Yesterday afternoon a local helicopter crew rushed to the scene and managed to save one man but they were unable to save the other.